 Baklava is one of those desserts that has a reputation for difficulty, but is actually surprisingly easy to make.
-I suspect this is because working with phyllo dough always seems tricky, but if you follow a few very simple tips, it's really not — and the results are addictive.
+I suspect this is because working with phyllo dough always seems tricky, but if you follow a few very simple tips, it's really not — and the results are irresistible.
 Read on for how to make a pan of sticky, sweet, buttery, flaky, nutty baklava!

 Baklava is a dessert of the Middle East and Mediterranean, and it has numerous variations depending on the country of origin.
-Turkey, Syria, Lebanon, Greece, Jordan, Israel, Afghanistan, Georgia, Iran, Armenia and many other countries and regions all have a variation of this pastry, which is made with buttered layers of phyllo dough and ground nuts (usually pistachio, walnuts or almonds, or a combination) and covered in a sweet, often honeyed, syrup.
+Turkey, Syria, Lebanon, Greece, Jordan, Israel, Afghanistan, Georgia, Iran, Armenia, and many other countries and regions all have a variation of this pastry, which is made with buttered layers of phyllo dough and ground nuts (usually pistachio, walnuts, or almonds, or a combination) and covered in a sweet, often honeyed, syrup.
 Other flavorings include cinnamon, cloves, rose water, cardamon, clove, and orange rind.

 For this recipe, I used a mixture of walnuts and pistachios.
 I like this flavor combination and the pretty green color that the pistachios bring.
 For this same reason, I garnish my baklava with chopped pistachios, but you can use walnuts as well.

 The thing that most often scares people away from making baklava is handling the tissue paper-like sheets of phyllo.
-It really isn't that difficult, if you remember a few simple tips:
+It really isn't that difficult, if you remember a few simple tips.

 Tips for Working with Phyllo

 Defrost your phyllo dough in the refrigerator.
 The night before you are going to make your baklava, put the package of phyllo dough in the refrigerator to defrost.
 Do not try to use frozen phyllo — it will crack.